Xtherma/xtherma_api/README.md

 ## Xtherma-Rest-API is a restful API.
 It is read-only for now.
 The endpoints accessible are temporary and prone to change.
-If you would like a specific setting exposed in the API please tell us via info [at] xtherma.de
+If you would like a specific setting exposed in the API please tell us via info [at] xtherma.de.

 ## Authentification